tomas193/Evolutionary-Computation/README.md

 ## Content
 This repository contains Python scripts covering:
-- Sorting algorithms
-- Search algorithms
-- Data structures like trees, graphs, and linked lists
-- And more
+- Selection methods
+- Paper about ACO Algorithm
+- Implemented ACO Algorithm with the Knapsack Problem

 Each script is documented for ease of understanding and practical application.